ucgmsim/Velocity-Model/README.md

 - GENERATE_VELOCITY_SLICES - Generated velocity slices for plotting (slices generated from scratch)
 - GENERATE_PROFILE - Generates a velocity profile at a single lat-lon location
 - GENERATE_MULTIPLE_PROFILES - Generates profiles for a list of lat-lon locations
-- EXTRACT_THRESHOLD - Generates a map of Vs30, Z1.0 or Z2.5
+- GENERATE_THRESHOLD - Generates a map of Vs30, Z1.0 or Z2.5

 First run
 ```